Dollar nurses losses after U.S. jobs offer little clarity on Fed move

 Trading activity was likely to be thinner than usual on Monday, with U.S. markets closed for the Labor Day holiday.

-The euro gained about 0.1 percent to $1.1149.
+The euro gained about 0.1 percent to $1.1149 EUR=.
 The European common currency has benefited as investors unwound euro-funded carry trades, in which they borrowed euros to invest in high-yielding currencies.

 The dollar skidded to a seven-month low of 116.15 yen on Aug.
 24, while the euro rose as high as $1.1715, as China-driven panic gripped markets around the world.